 If you want to kick back with a cold beer, swap trekking stories with fellow travellers, and experience Pokhara’s (fairly tame) nightlife head to the north end of the lake after dark.
 There is a city-wide 11 pm curfew, so debauchery does not go deep into the night, yet, a good time is always available.

 Phewa Lake promenade is our favourite place to begin a low-key evening, enjoying happy hour drinks with a beautiful sunset view.
 Freedom Cafe and Rest Point Cafe bar were our favourites.
-Both with strong hippie-vibes and conversations turning into debates on solving the world’s social problems.
+Both with strong hippie vibes and conversations that turn into debates on solving the world’s social problems.
 If you are looking to raise the ante a little, Busy Bee Cafe is the most happening place.
 Home to a dancefloor and frequent live music performances, but packed with tourists – this is not a ‘local spot’.

 Regardless of what you are looking for in a night out, Pokhara has an option for everyone, with a chill sunset happy hour as its speciality.